 An on lens mirror is a tiny mirror that you mount directly onto the inside of your glasses lens.
 The mirror is mounted to an adjustable base that allows you to position the angle.
 The mirror attaches to your glasses lens with a small adhesive pad on the back of the base.
 The tiny mirror must be of extremely high quality so you can get a clear view of the raod.

 The biggest benefit of on lens mirrors is that they are not noticeable.
 The mirror is completely hidden by your sunglasses.
 If your glasses are completely dark, nobody will know you’re even wearing it.
 This is great for cyclists who are embarrassed to use a cycling mirror.
+For example, an on-lens mirror would make an excellent road bike mirror.

 On lens mirrors are also incredibly lightweight.
 They’re tiny.
 They only weigh a couple of grams.
 The mirror also does not add any additional drag because it sits behind your glasses.